Ideals of equations for elements in a free group and context-free languages: Context-free languages and free groups

 For a deterministic finite automaton we call $q_0$ the unique initial state, i.e. $Q_0=\{q_0\}$.
 With an abuse of notation, we also consider the transition function as a map $\delta:Q\times\cA\rar Q$. \end{mydef}

-Condition (i) means that there is a unique initial state; condition (ii) means that from each state and for each letter that we read, we can jump on exactly one state.
+Condition (ii) means that there is a unique initial state; condition (i) means that from each state and for each letter that we read, we can jump on exactly one state.
 We don't require any condition on the set $Q_f$.

 \begin{myprop} Let $\cL\subseteq\cA^*$ be a language.
 Then the following are equivalent:

 (i) There is a finite automaton such that $w\in\cL$ if and only if the automaton accepts $w$.

 (ii) There is a deterministic finite automaton such that $w\in\cL$ if and only if the automaton accepts $w$.